open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/General_Study/0008_1030_study_description.rst

 The *Study Description* is shown by most PACS system in the search results when listing studies after a query.
 It is therefore recommended to repeat the information contained in the Concept Codes described in :ref:`orthodontic treatment progress` also here.

 It would be acceptable to choose a *Study Description* with the progress name as defined by the main practice management system in use by the practice who was responsible for initially acquiring the photographs.
+For example:

+- Pre-treatment 1
+- Initial
+- Progress 12
+- Final

 .. note::
     - The Study Description is usually used by the medical provider which is treating the patient and has acquired the images.